ami-null/PyLand/readme.md

 ### 2. Launch
 * **`open-cmd.bat`**: Sets a temporary and isolated PATH and other environment variables necessary to make the environment isolated from the rest of the system, then launches Windows Command Prompt in which the `uv` and `python` commands are availabale.
 * **`open-jupyterlab.bat`**: Sets a temporary and isolated PATH and other environment variables necessary to make the environment isolated from the rest of the system, then launches **Jupyter Lab**.
 All configuration and runtime data stay within the local folder.

+### 3. Maintenance (Optional)
+* **`portable-exe-launcher-creator.bat`**: Regenerates relocatable `.exe` wrappers for every console-script entry point installed in the portable Python's `site-packages` (e.g. `jupyter.exe`, `pip.exe`).
+This runs automatically after every `!pip install`, so you normally don't need to run it yourself.
+Run it manually if you ever need to re-patch the executables without reinstalling any packages, or if you installed a package using `uv pip install...` instead of `pip install...`.

 ---